Raspberry and White Chocolate Muffins

 How to make Raspberry and White Chocolate Muffins

-Melt the butter using your preferred method.
-In a large bowl, whisk together the egg, milk and melted butter.
-Add the dry ingredients, then fold in the raspberries and white chocolate chips.
-Spoon the batter into the muffin pan and bake for 20-25 minutes.
+Step 5: Spoon the batter into the muffin pan and bake for 20-25 minutes.
 Let cool before serving.
 Enjoy!

 Thermomixer?
-This easy muffin recipe is really quick to make in a thermo cooker.
+This raspberry white chocolate muffin recipe is really quick to make in a thermo cooker.
 In your machine melt the butter, add the remaining wet ingredients along with the flour, baking powder and sugar and then mix to combine.
 Transfer to a large bowl and fold through the raspberries and white chocolate chips.
 Spoon the batter into the muffin pan and bake for 20-25 minutes.
 Let cool before serving.
 Enjoy!

-Serving and storing
+Serving

 For storing leftover muffins, allow them to cool completely to prevent condensation and sogginess.
 Place them in an airtight container or wrap them individually in plastic wrap, and eat them within 1-2 days if stored at room temperature.
 They should be stored in a cool, dry place away from direct sunlight and heat.

-You can also refrigerate them, individually wrapped in an airtight container for 3-4 days, or freeze for up to 3 months.
-If you’ve ready any of my other recipes, you know I love a freezer stash for school lunchboxes, and you’ll find these easy raspberry muffins in mine!
+If you’ve ready any of my other recipes, you know I love a freezer stash for school lunch boxes, and you’ll find these raspberry muffins in mine!

 Raspberry and White Chocolate Muffins, with one halved to show moist texture.

 Looking for more reduced-sugar muffin recipes?
 Try these Apple and Blueberry Muffins.
 They’re a deliciously sweet treat thanks to natural fruit ingredients.
-For babies/toddlers, try these Baby Banana Oat Muffins are a better option for children under 12 months whose intake of foods with added sugars should be limited.

 Happy cooking,